There is no right or wrong time to do goal setting.

 However, there are times where you are unsure of what goals to pursue, especially when it comes to growing your blog.

-And that’s precisely why I’ve put together this post to give you five goal setting ideas that you can consider to help you improve your blog.
+While there are many types of goals, I’ve put together this post to give you five goal setting ideas that you can consider to help you improve your blog.